Spec Kit Assistant for VS Code

 Visual orchestrator for Spec-Driven Development with Spec Kit, directly inside VS Code.

-Spec Kit Assistant gives you a guided phase-by-phase workflow in the sidebar, from constitution to implementation, with review gates, live console feedback, and generated markdown artifacts tracked in your workspace.
+Spec Kit Assistant gives you a guided phase-by-phase workflow in the sidebar — from constitution to implementation — with review gates, live console feedback, an interactive task checklist, stale-phase alerts, and a full DAG visualization of your entire project.

 Why use this extension